On Information Self-Locking in Reinforcement Learning for Active Reasoning of LLM agents: More Details on the Theory

 \end{definition}

-By telescoping of oracle belief progress, $\sum_{k=t}^{H-1} I_k^{\mathrm B}=\Psi(b_H^{\mathrm B})-\Psi(b_t^{\mathrm B})$, the stepwise \emph{AS advantage with respect to $\mathcal I_{\mathrm{th}}$} is given by
+By telescoping of oracle belief progress, $\sum_{k=t}^{H-1}\Delta\bar\Psi_k=\Psi(\bar b_H)-\Psi(\bar b_t)$, the stepwise \emph{AS advantage with respect to $I_{\mathrm{AS}}$} is given by

-which measures how much the chosen query improves the expected terminal oracle confidence relative to the policy’s average choice at the same oracle belief.
+which measures how much the chosen action improves the expected terminal oracle confidence relative to the policy's average choice at the same oracle belief.
 We therefore define the \emph{oracle direction label}

-indicating whether the step-$t$ query contributes positively or negatively to $\mathcal I_{\mathrm{th}}$ under the oracle-belief dynamics.
+indicating whether the step-$t$ action contributes positively or negatively to $I_{\mathrm{AS}}$ under the oracle-belief dynamics.

 \paragraph{Efficacy of \proj\ and weighted accuracy.} The critique label $z_t\in\{+1,-1\}$ can be viewed as an approximation of the oracle direction label $y_t$.
-For critique injection to improve AS informativeness beyond outcome-only learning, it is necessary that the injected signal aligns, on average, with the true stepwise contributions to $\mathcal I_{\mathrm{th}}$.
-In particular, positive critique should be assigned more frequently to oracle-good queries than to oracle-bad ones.
+For critique injection to improve AS informativeness beyond outcome-only learning, it is necessary that the injected signal aligns, on average, with the true stepwise contributions to $I_{\mathrm{AS}}$.
+In particular, positive critique should be assigned more frequently to oracle-good actions than to oracle-bad ones.
 Moreover, different steps along the trajectory do not contribute equally to AS informativeness.
 This leads naturally to a notion of \textbf{weighted accuracy} of the critique labels with respect to the oracle direction labels.
-The following proposition shows that, under a mild regularity condition, the effectiveness of \proj\ in improving AS informativeness is fully determined by this weighted accuracy.
+The following proposition shows that, under a mild regularity condition, the effectiveness of \proj\ in improving AS informativeness is determined by this weighted accuracy.

-\begin{proposition}[Weighted accuracy characterizes \proj\ improvement] Under the setting of Sec.~\ref{sec:critique_injection} and Def.~\ref{def:good}, denote the step weight as $ w_t(\omega) := |u_t|\, \big|A_t^{\mathrm B}(b_t^{\mathrm B},q_t)\big|\, \|\nabla_\omega \log \pi_\omega^Q(q_t\mid b_t^{\mathrm B})\|^2 $ and let $ W(\omega) := \mathbb E\!\left[\sum_{t=0}^{H-1} w_t(\omega)\right]. $ Then the critique quality is measured by the {weighted accuracy}
+\begin{proposition}[Weighted accuracy characterizes \proj\ improvement] Under the setting of Sec.~\ref{sec:critique_injection} and Def.~\ref{def:good}, denote the step weight as $ w_t(\omega) := |u_t|\, \big|\bar A_t(\bar b_t,\bar a_t)\big|\, \|\nabla_\omega \log \pi_\omega^{\mathrm{as}}(\bar a_t\mid \bar b_t)\|^2 $ and let $ W(\omega) := \mathbb E\!\left[\sum_{t=0}^{H-1} w_t(\omega)\right]. $ Then the critique quality is measured by the \emph{weighted accuracy}

 Moreover, the first-order improvement in AS informativeness induced by \proj\ satisfies